 The Bainbridge Island Land Trust enjoys the support of over 750 members!
 A BILT membership underscores your belief in our mission and affords you the opportunity to experience and learn more about our Island's natural places!
-Events such as the Annual Membership Meeting & Potluck (held in late January each year) and Native Plant Sale (spring and fall this year) are just a few of the ways we encourage participation.
+Events such as the Annual Membership Meeting & Potluck (held in late January each year) and Native Plant Sale (transitioning to the fall) are just a few of the ways we encourage participation.

 Please consider renewing your membership or joining today.
 If you renew your membership or join at the Huckleberry ($150) level or higher, we'd like to offer you a free copy of our new edition of Walks on Bainbridge or a free Bainbridge Island Land Trust baseball cap!
 Also consider volunteering your time and expertise.
 We'd love for you to be a part of BILT!